aisleron/aisleron.docs/docs/documentation/manage-aisles.md

 ---

+## Expand and Collapse an Aisle
+An aisle can be expanded or collapsed by tapping on the aisle name.
+Expanding an aisle will show the products available under the aisle.
+Collapsing the aisle will hide all products.

 ## Add an Aisle

 To add a aisle, tap the Floating Action Button (fab) ![Fab](/assets/images/screenshots/light-mode/alr-910-fab-main.png) in the bottom right corner, then tap the *Add Aisle* sub-fab ![Add Aisle Fab](/assets/images/screenshots/light-mode/alr-930-fab-add-aisle.png) to open the *Add Aisle* dialog.